Mohamedarsath26/Ask-question-from-website/README.md

-You can simply run the app2.py in your local machine.
+1.You can simply run the app2.py in your local machine.

-For reference you can learn from the conversation.ipynb file
+2.For reference you can learn from the conversation.ipynb file